-Arbitration will be exclusively held in Travis County, Texas and each party will be responsible for its own costs, including paying any JAMS filing, administrative and arbitrator fees in accordance with JAMS rules.
+Arbitration will be exclusively held in Larimer County, Colorado and each party will be responsible for its own costs, including paying any JAMS filing, administrative and arbitrator fees in accordance with JAMS rules.
 In order to select an arbitrator, each party will provide a list of two available arbitrators that have experience with the subject matter of the dispute.
 Each party may strike one of the names on the other party’s list.
 The parties will select an arbitrator out of the remaining two arbitrator names.
 If the parties cannot mutually agree on one arbitrator, JAMS will choose the arbitrator randomly from the two remaining arbitrators.
 The arbitrator’s decision will be binding and may be entered as a judgment in any court of competent jurisdiction.
 By entering into this Agreement, each party acknowledges that such party has had the opportunity to have their legal counsel review this Agreement and that such party fully understands the terms and conditions set forth herein and the effect of entering into this Agreement.

 All negotiations between the parties pursuant to this Section X.1 prior to initiation of arbitration proceedings shall be treated as compromise and settlement negotiations.
 Nothing said or disclosed, nor any document produced, in the course of such negotiations that is not otherwise independently discoverable shall be offered or received as evidence or used for impeachment or for any other purpose in any current or future litigation.

 X.2 Governing Law; Jurisdiction.
-The Agreement is governed by the laws of the State of Texas without regard to its conflict of law provisions.
-For any claims, causes of action or disputes arising out of this Agreement which are not subject to Section X.1 (Dispute Resolution; Arbitration), you and ATL hereby submit to the sole and exclusive jurisdiction and venue of the state and federal courts located in Travis County, Texas and the United States District Court for Western District of Texas, respectively, to resolve any and all disputes hereunder that the parties are not able to mutually resolve.
+The Agreement is governed by the laws of the State of Colorado without regard to its conflict of law provisions.
+For any claims, causes of action or disputes arising out of this Agreement which are not subject to Section X.1 (Dispute Resolution; Arbitration), you and ATL hereby submit to the sole and exclusive jurisdiction and venue of the state and federal courts located in Larimer County, Colorado and/or the United States District Court for the District of Colorado, respectively, to resolve any and all disputes hereunder that the parties are not able to mutually resolve.
 The aforementioned choice of venue is intended by the parties to be mandatory and not permissive.
 You hereby waive any right to a jury trial in any proceeding arising out of or related to this Agreement.
 Regardless of any statute or law to the contrary, any such claim or cause of action must be filed within one (1) year after such claim or cause of action arose or be forever barred.
 All claims not subject to Section X.1 (Dispute Resolution; Arbitration) must be resolved in accordance with this Section X.2.
 All claims filed or brought contrary to this Section will be considered improperly filed.
 Should either party file a claim contrary to this Section, the non-filing party shall be entitled to seek to recover reasonable attorney fees and costs provided that the non-filing party has notified the filing party in writing of the improperly filed claim and the filing party has failed to properly withdraw the claim.

 X.3 Waiver.
 The failure of either party to exercise or enforce any right or provision of the Agreement will not constitute a waiver of such right or provision.